ChefDaddyJay/pitch-and-fix-hackathon/notes.md

   - Partners page transitions programs list to the bottom instead of the left
 - Fixed the Hero section of the Partners page
 - Follow Us links in Footer now lead to their respective sites, opening in a new tab

+# Commit 22 - "Last minute fixes" - 05/05/25

+- Added promo code feature to Checkout page
+  - Currently only accepts "DevSlopes2025" and gives a $29.99 discount, before tax
+- Fleshed out product details pages
+  - Now includes a set of images under the title (ideally for different angles, though for now it just shows the same image)
+  - Color Options are now displayed, though they have no effect (ideally these would change the images to display a version of the product in the given color)
+  - Now includes a section for technical information, currently hardcoded (ideally this would be fetched from the database along with the other product information)
+    - This section shifts from a table to a single column on smaller screens
+  - Refund/Return Policy and Warranty are displayed in `Accordion`s
+- Split `UtilComponents` into `Accordion`, `LayoutComponents`, and `FormComponents`

 ## Bug Notes